python-microservices/python-microservices.github.io/docs/services.md

 ### Configuration

-The parameters you can add to your config are the folowing:
+The parameters you can add to your config are the following:

 * **path:** The relative or absolute route to your swagger yaml file.
 The default value is the current directory
 * **file:** The name of you swagger yaml file.
 The default value is `swagger.yaml`
 * **url:** The url where swagger run in your server.
 The default value is `/ui/`.
 * **project_dir:** Relative path of the project folder to automatic routing,

-see [this link for more info](https://github.com/zalando/connexion#automatic-routing).
+See [this link for more info](https://github.com/zalando/connexion#automatic-routing).
 The default value is `project`.

+See [Routing](routing.md) in this documentation to how configure your Swagger.

 ### Example